shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 ```
 > Note replace the component name with the file name.

-##### Creating form to mint NFTs
+## Creating a form to mint NFTs
-Our mintNFT action creator requires two parameters amount and metadata ipfs hash.
-In this tutorial, we will use `nft.storage` library to upload our NFT data to ipfs storage.
+Our mintNFT action creator requires two parameters amount and metadata IPFS hash.
+In this tutorial, we will use the `nft.storage` library to upload our NFT data to IPFS storage.

 FA2 standard requires us to have some necessary files in the metadata which are `name`, `decimals`, `symbol`.
 Here we will also be adding description and image hash.
-To get the image we will use `use-file-picker` package.
+To get the image we will use the `use-file-picker` package.
 Let us install both of them.

 ```bash
 npm install use-file-picker nft.storage
 ```

-We will need to get an API key by signin up on [nft.storage](nft.storage).
+We will need to get an API key by signing up on [nft.storage](nft.storage).
 You can go ahead a get the API key.

 ```js
 import { useFilePicker } from "use-file-picker";